bolliy/ioBroker.sun2000/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
+* dependency and configuration updates
 * Interval time of the slave inverter increased slightly
+* during the device status "Standby: detecting irradiation" (0x0002) register data is not read from the slave inverter
+* Control: battery.maximumDischargePower is deprecated use "maximumDischargingPower" instead
+* Control: battery.maximumChargePower is deprecated use "maximumChargingPower" instead
+* breaking changes
+	- Node.js 20 or higher required
+	- ioBroker host (js-controller) 6.0.1 or higher

 ### 0.18.1 (2025-01-08)
 * dependency and configuration updates